 * Ramon lormans, former masterstudent of the Amsterdam Conservatory and former academist at the Royal Concertgebouw, teaches marimba.

-Former students of the last five years now hold positions with the Royal Concertgebouw [P], Rotterdam Philharmonic [T], Residentie Orchestra The Hague [T], Netherlands Philharmonic [P], Netherland Radio Philharmonic Orchestra [T], Symphony Orchestra of Barcelona [T], Band of the Dutch Airforce [P], Metropole Orchestra [P], Orchestra of Oviedo [P], Orchestra de Bilbao [P], Orchestra de Lugano [T], Iceland Symphony [T], Bucheon Philharmonic Orchestra Seoul [T] Orchestra Maggio Musicale Firenze [T], Orchestra de Pamplona [P] , Orquestra de Norte [T], Macao Symphony Orchestra [T],Tampere Philharmonic orchestra [T], Finnish Radio Symphony Orchestra [P]
+Former students of the last five years now hold positions with the Royal Concertgebouw [P], Rotterdam Philharmonic [T], Residentie Orchestra The Hague [T], Netherlands Philharmonic [P], Netherland Radio Philharmonic Orchestra [T], Symphony Orchestra of Barcelona [T], Band of the Dutch Airforce [P], Metropole Orchestra [P], Orchestra of Oviedo [P], Orchestra de Bilbao [P], Orchestra de Lugano [T], Iceland Symphony [T], Bucheon Philharmonic Orchestra Seoul [T] Orchestra Maggio Musicale Firenze [T], Orchestra de Pamplona [P] , Orquestra de Norte [T], Macao Symphony Orchestra [T],Tampere Philharmonic orchestra [T], Finnish Radio Symphony Orchestra [P, T] and many others

 [P] = percussion, [T] = timpani

-This year we welcome 20students from all over the world, including a number of master students.
+This year we welcome 25 students from all over the world, including a number of master students.
 In the Bachelor program all percussion instruments are taught, with emphasis on orchestral percussion and timpani, marimba/mallets and setup.
 The bachelor program offers a more open choice.
 Two hours a week of lessons are offered, next to the ensemble and orchestral class program.
 For the entrance exam of the bachelor program a theoretical and aural exam is obligatory.
-Also an acceptable knowledge of the English language is required.
+Also a good command of the English language is required.